gamantyagi/gaman/README.md

 # gaman
-An offline database manager, create, manage and manipulate database with simplification.
+An offline database manager that creates, manages and manipulate database with simplification.